-Apprentices must be able to hit the ground running with new ideas and a real understanding of what the industries need.
 Apprentices should be able to add value to the business, as soon as possible, and work with their employer to take advantage of new technologies.
 In return, employers will support, train and develop apprentices and provide them with invaluable experience to further develop their career in the Creative Media Industries.
 Please note that the Apprenticeship can also be relevant to employers outside of 'Creative Media' - possibly those who have team members responsible for using digital technology for creative purposes.